 Learn how to photograph your own work.
 You may have to buy or rent a DSLR camera, and appropriate lights.
 But if you learn this skill it will save you a lot of money.
 And in the future, you can even document work for extra cash.

 Choose work that references your plan.
-Part of proposing a grant is to convince the jury that you can achieve it.
+An important part of writing an art proposal is to convince the jury that you can achieve it.
 If you are a sculptor proposing a video project, don’t just include images of sculptures.
 Include a short trial video to show your capability with the medium.

 Every application has specific formatting guidelines.
 You must follow the rules.
 Grants will dismiss a whole application for one mistake.

 They will often ask for 10 to 20 images.
 You will have to email, upload to a site like SlideRoom, mail in a CD or DVD, or send a URL for a website.
 Always send and format the work as requested.
 For example, if asked for a video submission of three to five minutes long, never send something longer than five minutes.
 If they ask for you to email 20 images, never refer them to a webpage.
 Ignoring instructions will produce doubt in your ability and your interest in the program.

 How to Write an Art Proposal — Step 7: Use Writing Exercises